AdityAV42/Judiciary_Navigator_With_AI_Chatbot/README.md

 5. This project include integrated ai chat bot

-6. this is best project
+6. this is best project on judicial review